UnderMine

 UnderMine is a roguelike action dungeon crawler video game developed and published by Thorium.
-It was released for Microsoft Windows and Xbox One on August 6, 2020, which followed an early access release in August 2019.
-It was released for Nintendo Switch on February 11, 2021, and for PlayStation 4 on March 30, 2021.
+It was released for Microsoft Windows and Xbox One on August 6, 2020, which followed an early access release one year earlier.
+Nintendo Switch and PlayStation 4 versions were released in February and March 2021, respectively.

 In UnderMine, players control a series of procedurally generated player characters who are compelled to find their fortune in a dark and dangerous mine.
 During each run, players progress by descending through the mine's levels, exploring a procedurally generated series of rooms on each level, and gathering rewards.
 The player character must attempt to survive by defeating monsters in real-time combat and avoiding environmental hazards while collecting items and power-ups in order to defeat bosses.
 While the player's characters may often die as a result of being overcome by the game's challenges, half of the player's accumulated stash of gold as well as many unlocked equipment or upgrades are retained for use by a new character for the next run.
 Players may encounter and rescue non-player characters (NPC), who will then stay at the game's hub area to provide permanent upgrades or useful items for trade.

 UnderMine has been well-received.
 Critics praised its roguelike gameplay mechanics and dungeon crawling elements, and drew favorable comparisons to other games such as The Binding of Isaac and The Legend of Zelda series.

+A sequel, UnderMine 2, is currently under development.